- 1 What is claimed in the Instant Pot Lawsuits?

 - 10 Free Instant Pot Lawsuit Review

-It appears that Instant Pots may actually be exploding according to recent Instant Pot explosion lawsuits filed by a law firm in Minnesota.
+It appears that Instant Pots may actually be exploding according to recent Instant Pot explosion lawsuits filed by the nationwide law firm Johnson // Becker.
 We reached out to the attorney filing these lawsuits to learn more about the litigation.
 If your Instant Pot exploded, read on to learn more.

 We recently reviewed the Complaint filed in the aforementioned Instant Pot lawsuit to see what the allegations were.
 Honestly, we were quite shocked to find that these kitchen appliances could be a ticking time bomb for many unsuspecting home chefs.